Lapsang Souchong: A Black Tea That Emerges From Fire

 Most Chinese black teas are produced through a process of withering, pan-firing, rolling, and oxidation.
 Lapsang Souchong is unique in that leaves are dried not by withering, but by smoking.
 The unusual manufacturing technique to make Lapsang Souchong has been passed down through generations.

-According to Chinese legend, this tea was discovered by accident.
-The era was the Qing Dynasty.
+According to Chinese legend, this tea was discovered by accident during the Qing Dynasty.
 The main players were a troop of soldiers and a tea factory nestled in the towering Wuyi Mountains.
 The soldiers needed somewhere to stay as they passed through the tea village so they spent the night in rooms at the tea factory.
 The unexpected arrival of their guests caused the tea masters to fall behind in production.
 To catch up, they built pine fires to accelerate the tea production process.
-The added haste resulted in a smoky tea that is beloved by tea drinkers today.
+The added haste resulted in a smoky tea that is beloved by tea drinkers around the world.

 Today, Lapsang Souchong tea is produced exactly as it was thousands of years ago.
 Leaves are first harvested from the Camellia sinensis tea bush, typically two or three layers down from the flower buds.
 These tea leaves are coarser and have fewer aromatic notes than leaves closer to the bud.
 The pine smoke roasting process also enables tea growers to produce a delicious tea from leaves that would otherwise go unused.